-If you’re a fan of Starbucks you may have wondered how they make such sweet and tasty coffee drinks without all the lumps of sugar floating around on top.
+If you are a fan of Starbucks you may have wondered how they make such sweet and tasty coffee drinks without all the lumps of sugar floating around on top.
 The answer is their classic syrup.
-This syrup combines sugar and water to make it dissolve easier.
-It is a flavorless sweetener that, without a doubt, we’d miss if it wasn’t in our iced coffees or lemonades when we order.
-But did you know, instead of asking your barista to sell you a bottle of classic syrup, you can make your own?
+This syrup combines sugar and water to make it dissolve more easily.
+It’s a flavorless sweetener that, without a doubt, we’d miss if it wasn’t in our iced coffees or lemonades when we order.
+But did you know, that instead of asking your barista to sell you a bottle of classic syrup, you can make your own?
 It’s true!
 Check out our easy-to-follow recipe so you can make yourself a bottle of classic syrup for your kitchen.

 How to Make Starbucks Classic Syrup